albertisaac12/Simple-Rust-Guessing-Game/README.md

       stdin() is an associated function of the std::io module.
 Specifically, it returns a handle to the standard input (std::io::Stdin), which is an object used for reading user input.

 ![Image of the Library Module and Associated Function](./Pictures/libmodasso.png)

+## NOTE

+The `.read_line(&mut guess)` always appends to the existing string

+**_references are immutable by default.
+Hence, you need to write `&mut guess` rather than &guess to make it mutable._**

+**`read_line` puts whatever the user enters into the string we pass to it, but it also returns a `Result` value. `Result` is an `enumeration`, often called an `enum`, which is a type that can be in one of multiple possible states.
+We call each possible state a `variant`.**

+**The Purpose of the `Result` types is to encode error-handling information** **Result’s variants are `Ok` and `Err`.**

+Values of the Result type, like values of any type, have methods defined on them.
+An instance of Result has an expect method that you can call.
+If this instance of Result is an Err value, expect will cause the program to crash and display the message that you passed as an argument to expect.
+If the read_line method returns an Err, it would likely be the result of an error coming from the underlying operating system.
+If this instance of Result is an Ok value, expect will take the return value that Ok is holding and return just that value to you so you can use it.
+In this case, that value is the number of bytes in the user’s input.

+If you don’t call expect, the program will compile, but you’ll get a warning